julianprester/website/src/links/coolifys-rise-to-fame-and-why-it-could-be-a-big-deal.md

 ---
-title: Coolify''s rise to fame.
-And why it could be a big deal.
+title: 'Coolify’s rise to fame.
+And why it could be a big deal.'
 url: 'https://blog.api-fiddle.com/posts/coolify-revolution'
 date: 2024-09-28T00:00:00.000Z
 thumbnail: >-